Our Vision in Action

 How does our vision live in The Green School?

-Being able to converse and write in more than one language is one of the skills in highest demand for by employers today.
-Similarly, students receive a distinction through the Seal of Biliteracy offered by New York State that is considered on par with taking advanced classes.
+Being able to converse and write in more than one language is one of the most in-demand skills sought by employers today.
+At the same time, students can earn a prestigious distinction through the New York State Seal of Biliteracy—an achievement recognized as equivalent to taking advanced coursework.

 It all began with an idea.
 The idea that, in order for students to become international citizens, they needed to actually go to the places they were researching and learning about.